What does a Optician do?

 - Diploma or degree in Opticianry or a related field.

-- Proven experience as an Optician or in a similar role.
+- Proven experience working as an Optician.

 Is becoming a Optician a good career path?